Remember to get cost estimates for services in advance of grant submission.

 Describing the CTSC in a Grant Application

 The CTSC provides key services to investigators, trainees, and staff to facilitate clinical and translational research.
 Investigators who wish to include CTSC services and programs in their grant applications may use the following descriptive language.
-It is important to ensure that the costs of any services needed are obtained in advance of application for your research are included in the budget submitted.
-The best way to obtain the necessary information for submitted budgets and budget justifications are through a Request for Services application or you can contact individual program managers for additional information.
-Investigators will need a Kerberos ID and provide some basic information in order to process the request.
+It is important to ensure that the costs of any proposed CTSC services are determined prior to submission of the application.
+The best way to obtain information for budgets and budget justifications is to request a consultation with the desired service manager by using the request for services application.
+The application requires that the investigator supply basic information about the proposed research so that the request can be directed to the appropriate program manager.
+Alternatively, investigators may contact individual program managers for specific information.
+A list of program contact staff is provided on the CTSC contact page.

 The goal of this program is to create a cadre of multidisciplinary clinical and translational researchers through effective research education, training, and career development.
 Trainees and junior faculty acquire state-of-the-art multidisciplinary skills in clinical and translational research through three training mechanisms: an innovative T32 pre-doctoral program in “team science” for medical and graduate students; an enhanced K30 Mentored Clinical Research Training Program for junior faculty; and a K12 Mentored Career Development Program for junior faculty.
-These training programs are also highly integrated with several other UC Davis training programs in translational research including the NIH-funded Building Interdisciplinary Research Careers in Women's Health (BIRCWH) program; the Howard Hughes Medical Institute (HHMI)-funded Integrating Medicine into Basic Science Program; the UC Davis Stem Cell Training Program supported by the California Institute for Regenerative Medicine (CIRM); the Agency for Healthcare Research and Quality (AHRQ) Primary Care Outcomes Research (PCOR) training program; and NIH-supported K12 programs in Emergency Medicine and Oncology.
+These training programs are also highly integrated with several other UC Davis training programs in translational research, including the NIH-funded Building Interdisciplinary Research Careers in Women's Health (BIRCWH) program; the NIH-funded FUTURE program, the UC Davis Stem Cell Training program supported by the California Institute for Regenerative Medicine (CIRM); and NIH-supported K12 programs in Emergency Medicine and Oncology.

 The Pilot Translational and Clinical Studies program aims to spark innovative and collaborative scientific endeavors by supporting and facilitating robust new research paradigms, technologies, and tools, and through partnerships that enhance team science.
 The CTSC has circulated calls throughout the campus community for applications on targeted topics, and has maximized and leveraged opportunities throughout UC Davis including other NIH-supported centers and programs.
-All funded investigators and the titles of their projects are listed on the CTSC website to highlight their success and innovation. identification of transformative outcomes.
-In addition, potential new research opportunities are noted and, where appropriate, investigators are directed to the Translational Technologies, Methodologies, and Resources program to determine potential commercialization of their work.
+All funded investigators and the titles of their projects are listed on the CTSC website to highlight their success and innovation.
+In addition, potential new research opportunities are noted, and where appropriate, investigators are directed to the Translational Technologies, Methodologies, and Resources program to determine potential commercialization of their work.

 The Community Engagement program is a major resource linking investigators and community partners.
 The program is focused on implementing the CTSC mission of building capacity and infrastructure for clinical and translational research among investigators, health care providers, and community-based organizations.
-Partners include California health agencies and elected officials around health and healthcare issues.
-The CTSC has built capacity for community-engaged research and includes a research agenda responsive to community priorities by implementing a Research and Education Community Advisory Board and a consultation service that is aimed at investigators that conduct practice-based research, and at community members seeking academic research expertise.
+Partners include California health agencies and elected officials involved in health and healthcare issues.
+The CTSC has built capacity for community-engaged research, including a research agenda responsive to community priorities; a Research and Education Community Advisory Board; and a consultation service for investigators that conduct practice-based research and for community members seeking academic research expertise.

 The Biomedical Informatics team helps develop strategies to manage clinical and translational research data and maintains a registry of volunteers.
 Programmers are available to assist investigators with database design and management, secure data sharing, and electronic data capture.
 In addition, there is expertise available to help develop data specifications and consistent terminology, extract cohorts of de-identified data to establish study feasibility, provide cohorts of potential study candidates from electronic medical records and aggregate databases, and assist in preparation of a data set for statistical analysis.
 Through the Biomedical Informatics program, researchers have access to Volunteer Registry, SciVal, Cohort Discovery, REDCap, Velos, and Data Explorer.

-The Design, Biostatistics, and Clinical Research Ethics program strengthens research plans through study design, analysis, and consultation.
+The Biostatistics program strengthens research plans through study design, analysis, and consultation.
 Expertise is available to help develop protocols, statistical plans, data safety monitoring plans, data analysis, and contribute to the statistical sections of grant applications, abstracts, and manuscripts.

-The CTSC Clinical Research Center (CCRC) is a main component of the Clinical Research Resources and Facilities program.
-The CCRC has an outpatient clinic on the UC Davis Medical Center campus and provides in/outpatient services at the VA Northern California Health Care System.
-The in/outpatient clinic is an 8,000 sq. ft., nine-bed unit that provides clinical research facilities and patient-oriented resources and services, including nursing, nutrition, phlebotomy, laboratory, and physiological assessment components.
+The CTSC Clinical Research Center (CCRC) provides clinical research expertise and resources to biomedical investigators.
+Resources include unique facilities and equipment, as well as highly experienced staff who are trained in human subjects’ protection, good clinical practices, protocol implementation, and compliance.
+The CCRC is located adjacent to the UC Davis Medical Center in the Cypress Building.
+This 3,500 square foot clinic space has four infusion chairs, a procedure room, two phlebotomy stations, two examination rooms, two interview rooms and a room with a hospital bed.
+This clinic is designed to meet a variety of outpatient research needs.
+Additionally, there is a laboratory processing room with a centrifuge and -80° Celsius freezer, an exercise laboratory with a DXA machine, EKG stress treadmill and bike system, and a metabolic cart.
 Resources for patient-oriented research, as well as flexible, mobile research personnel are available for investigators and staff.
 The CCRC has collaborative research relationships with the Western Human Nutrition Research Center on the Davis campus, the M.I.N.D.
 Institute, Shriner’s Hospital for Children Northern California, and the UC Davis Comprehensive Cancer Center.
 The CCRC is able to provide continuous 24 hours/day, 7 days/week support for inpatient and outpatient protocols.